 Who is Bandana Bob?

-My original logo was a 19th-century woodcut of a leaping beagle.
-Then I realized a childhood dream by adopting a bull terrier (a miniature bull terrier, to be precise).
-Christina Ullman used her digital magic to make a friend’s photo look like a woodcut.
+In 2010, a childhood dream came true: We adopted a bull terrier.
+A miniature bull terrier, to be precise.
+Bull terrier owners tend to gravitate toward each other, and I quickly found a lively bully community on social media.
+And once again I was inspired by an image—this time a photo of a bull terrier leaping through a stream.
+Time for a brand update!
+The photographer graciously granted permission to use the image; the wondrously talented Christina Ullman worked her digital magic, transforming a crisp color image into a simulated woodcut.
 If you need a designer, I recommend Tina highly.
 If you need a dog that will make you laugh daily, listen to you selectively, and threaten your sanity regularly, I recommend the miniature bull terrier.